Ida Pruitt

-Ida C. Pruitt (1888–1985), a China-born American social worker, author, speaker, interpreter and activist in Sino-American understanding.
+Ida C. Pruitt (1888–1985) was a China-born American social worker, author, speaker, interpreter and activist in Sino-American understanding.
 Her biographer called her "China's American Daughter."
 In the 1920s and 1930s she supervised social work in the Peking Union Medical College, then after the outbreak of the Second Sino-Japanese War was a major actor in the Chinese Industrial Cooperatives.
 After the Chinese Communist Revolution of 1949, she retired to the United States but continued to advocate warmer relations with China.

 Early life

 Ida Pruitt was the daughter of North China Southern Baptist missionaries Anna Seward Pruitt and C.W.
 Pruitt.
 Born in 1888 in the coastal town of Penglai on the Shandong peninsula, her childhood was spent in the small inland village of Songjia, Shandong, where for many years the Pruitts were the only Western family.